AndrewKeYanzhe/frametime-analyser/README.md

 ## Limitations

 * Frametime Analyser assumes the input video is encoded at a constant frame rate of 60 FPS, with dropped frames encoded as duplicate frames
+* Frametime Analyser does not account for screen tearing.
+V-Sync should be enabled when recording the game footage.